 There are several ways we can spot dog aggression.
 They become still and alert.
 They growl.
 Their eyes dilate, and they pull back their ears.
-They bark threateningly or incessantly.
+Dogs bark threateningly or incessantly.
 They lunge at unfamiliar things or people.
-They nip or bite, harder and harder as stress increases.
+Or dogs nip or bite, harder and harder as stress increases.

 If you’re trying to understand why your dog may be exhibiting these aggressive behaviors, several nurture-based reasons can explain their behavior: